peppemig/microservices-course-amigoscode/README.md

 # Other features:
 - Eureka Server (to list all services)
+- API Gateway (currently only customer on port 8083)
+- Zipkin (dockerized) and Micrometer for tracing
 - Feign Client
 - All services are interacting with a MySQL database (dockerized)